 TMR Take: "Transfers well" does not mean "transfers perfectly."
 Even in the best-case categories above, you should spot-check at least 50 records after conversion.
 The mapping between systems is never 1:1, and edge cases will slip through.

-Insurance Information -- The Minefield
+Insurance Information -- Requires Verification

-Financial Ledgers -- The Discrepancy Zone
+Financial Ledgers -- Worth Careful Review

 - Different systems use different fee schedule structures